Should You Buy A Cat Scratching Post, Pad, or Tree?

 Ideal For: Cats who prefer scratching horizontally on carpets or rugs.
 They are also excellent as supplemental scratchers in multiple rooms.

 Looking for something between a scratching post and a pad that offers more?
-Our Art Cat Scratcher is the ideal choice for people who appreciate both style and functionality.
-Made from high-quality, cat-approved sisal, it is simple to mount on your wall to conserve valuable floor space or to display on a stand.
-Each one features a unique, contemporary print that adds a creative touch to your living space, making it a true piece of décor.
-It’s the clever way to keep your cat happy and your home looking sharp—no more choosing between a pet-friendly home and a stylish one.
+Our wall mounted Art Cat Scratcher is the ideal choice for people who appreciate both style and functionality.
+Made from high-quality, cat-approved sisal or felt, it can be mounted on your wall to conserve valuable floor space or be displayed on a stand.
+Each piece features a unique, contemporary print, adding an artistic touch to your home decoration.
+This is the clever way to keep your cat entertained while enhancing your modern cat furniture setup.

 3. The Cat Tree